Sbef98/Sbef98/README.md

 - 🤝 Board member of UNIMORE's Junior Enterprise in 2021-2022
 - 👨‍🏫 Took part In Ammagamma's teaching program in Middle schools in 2023
 - 💡 Contributed to Parse Server towards reaching full serverless database support in 2023
-- 🤫 Currently working on multiple projects alongside UNIMORE's DOP
+- 🤫 Currently working on multiple projects alongside UNIMORE's DPO

 ### 🛠️ Skills